Internal Revenue Service: Presidential tax returns (1973)

 From the 1950s through the 1970s, the IRS began using technology such as microfilm to keep and organize records.
 Access to this information proved controversial, when President Richard Nixon's tax returns were leaked to the public.
 His tax advisor, Edward L. Morgan, became the fourth law-enforcement official to be charged with a crime during Watergate.

-John Requard, Jr., accused of leaking the Nixon tax returns, collected delinquent taxes in the slums of Washington.
+John Requard Jr., accused of leaking the Nixon tax returns, collected delinquent taxes in the slums of Washington.
 In his words: "We went after people for nickels and dimes, many of them poor and in many cases illiterate people who didn't know how to deal with a government agency."
-Requard admitted that he saw the returns, but denied that he leaked them.
+Requard admitted that he saw the returns but denied that he leaked them.

 Reporter Jack White of The Providence Journal won the Pulitzer Prize for reporting about Nixon's tax returns.
 Nixon, with a salary of $200,000, paid $792.81 in federal income tax in 1970 and $878.03 in 1971, with deductions of $571,000 for donating "vice-presidential papers".
 This was one of the reasons for his famous statement: "Well, I'm not a crook.
 I've earned everything I've got."

 So controversial was this leak, that most later US presidents released their tax returns (though sometimes only partially).
 These returns can be found online at the Tax History Project.

-Computerization (1959–present)
+Computerization, 1955–1999

 By the end of the Second World War, the IRS was handling sixty million tax returns each year, using a combination of mechanical desk calculators, accounting machines, and pencil and paper forms.
-In 1948 punch card equipment was used.
+In 1948, punch card equipment was used.
 The first trial of a computer system for income tax processing was in 1955, when an IBM 650 installed at Kansas City processed 1.1 million returns.
-The IRS was authorized to proceed with computerization in 1959, and purchased IBM 1401 and IBM 7070 systems for local and regional data processing centers.
+The IRS was authorized to proceed with computerization in 1959 and purchased IBM 1401 and IBM 7070 systems for local and regional data processing centers.
 The Social Security number was used for taxpayer identification starting in 1965.
 By 1967, all returns were processed by computer and punched card data entry was phased out.

 Information processing in the IRS systems of the late 1960s was in batch mode; microfilm records were updated weekly and distributed to regional centers for handling tax inquiries.
 A project to implement an interactive, realtime system, the "Tax Administration System", was launched, that would provide thousands of local interactive terminals at IRS offices.
 However, the General Accounting Office prepared a report critical of the lack of protection of privacy in TAS, and the project was abandoned in 1978.

 In 1995, the IRS began to use the public Internet for electronic filing.
 Since the introduction of e-filing, self-paced online tax services have flourished, augmenting the work of tax accountants, who were sometimes replaced.